- He'd better stop because we feel we all have undergone enough!

 - Born This Way by Lady Gaga.
 Check em out.

-- Nanowar Of Steel's "Intrue" lists metals (probably parodying "The Elements" by Tom Lehrer among other things).
+- Nanowar Of Steel's "Intrue" lists metals (probably parodying Lehrer's "The Elements" among other things).

 - The Bonzo Dog Doo-Dah Band's "The Intro and the Outro," best known for having John Wayne on the saxophone and Adolf Hitler on vibes (not really).